amansinghblog/amansinghblog.github.io/_posts/2017-04-06-how-to-read-a-research-paper.markdown

 If certain mathematical concepts or algorithms are clear to you at this stage, feel free to engage with them; otherwise, save them for later.

 ## Phase 3: Detailed Examination
-Now it's time to dive deeper into the mathematical details, algorithms, and proofs presented in the paper.
-This phase may also involve running any available code associated with the paper if applicabl.
+Now it's time to dive deeper into the **mathematical details, algorithms, and proofs** presented in the paper.
+This phase may also involve running any available code associated with the paper if applicable.
 This detailed examination usually concludes your reading process for most papers.
 However, if you find yourself particularly intrigued or challenged by certain aspects, you may wish to continue your exploration.

 ## Phase 4: Re-implementation
-In this final phase, consider re-implementing algorithms or working through proofs independently without referring back to the paper.
+In this final phase, consider **re-implementing algorithms** or **working through proofs** independently without referring back to the paper.
 This exercise can reveal gaps in your understanding or clarify concepts that initially seemed complex.

 While not all papers will require this level of engagement, it’s especially beneficial for those closely aligned with your own research.
 For instance, if there’s a proof that could be adapted for your work or an algorithm you aim to improve upon, this phase becomes invaluable.

 ## Practical Tips for Effective Reading
 1. **Use Phases 0 and 1 Wisely**: These initial phases help you determine if a paper merits your time.
 2. **Expect Most Papers to End by Phase 2**: In my experience, around 80-90% of papers can be comprehensively understood by this point.
-3. **Do not spend too much time in related works**: You have to first complete reading this paper not all the papers this paper refers to.
+3. **Do not spend too much time in related works**: Complete reading this paper first then the other papers it refers to.
 4. **Reserve Phases 3 and 4 for Relevant Papers**: Focus on these phases when dealing with papers that are particularly pertinent to your current research.
 5. **Space Out Your Reading**: Don’t feel pressured to complete all phases in one sitting.
 Consider breaking them up over several days for better retention.